Due Diligence on Multifamily Property

 REVIEWING LEASES AND TENANT BACKUP INFORMATION

-I hope this article gave you some insight when analyzing a multifamily building and what items to focus on when trying to tell if you have a good deal or not.
+I hope this article gave you some insight when performing multifamily property due diligence and what items to focus on when trying to tell if you have a good deal or not.
 Happy investing!

 Mathew Owens, CPA~ MPO@OCGProperties.com